 Carolyn Custis James (BA in Sociology, MA in Biblical Studies) is an award winning author who thinks deeply about what it means to be a female follower of Jesus in a postmodern world.
 As a cancer survivor, she is grateful to be alive and determined to address the issues that matter most.

 She blogs here at www.carolyncustisjames.com and as a Leading Voice for Missio Alliance.
 She has also blogged at Huffington Post/Religion.
-Her speaking and writing ministry is dedicated to addressing the deeper needs which confront both women and men as they endeavor to extend God’s kingdom together in a messy and complicated world.
+Her speaking and writing ministry is dedicated to addressing the deeper needs and issues confronting both women and men as they endeavor to extend God’s kingdom together in a messy and complicated world.

 Her books have been described as “provocative,” “honest,” and “ground-breaking.”